What do you think of when you hear the word “prayer”? Usually, prayer is something that most of us associate with religion.

 - The belief that you’re not worthy of help in the first place

-- The belief that God/the highest good in life is a spiteful, ruthless and fearsome force, which makes prayer dangerous
+- The belief that God/Divine/Source is a spiteful, ruthless, and fearsome force, which makes prayer dangerous

-- And of course, damaging associations with prayer and its murky past
+- And of course, the multitude of damaging associations with prayer and its murky past

 In reality, prayer is often the last thing we resort to when in a crisis.
-Only after we have dried out our last resources do we think of praying.
+Only after we’ve dried out our last resources do we think of praying.

 The truth is that our lives would change drastically if prayer was the FIRST thing we turned to in a time of need, or even in a moment of gratitude.
 After all, prayer is a direct bridge to the Divine.